ilhambrilliandi/Portfolio/README.md

+Hi, I'm Ilham Brilliandi.
+I'm a fresh graduate student majoring at mathematics in Brawijaya University.
+I have a really heavy passionate towards data science since college.
+Here's a simple tour on projects i've done since 2023.

 # [Project 1: Data Analysis - E-Commerce](https://github.com/ilhambrilliandi/da_e-commerce)
 This project is end-to-end analysis, including data preprocessing and visualization, providing actionable insights into sales trends, top products, and seller performance from 3 years dataset of a store.